TMSolution/DataGridBundle_BACKUP/README.md

 DataGridBundle is a set of tools for presenting entity data in a coherent and legible form.
 Additionally, it allows you to make use of new functionalities by adding supplementary buttons, or to display adjustable amount of data acoording to predefined values.
+DataGridBundle uses *apy/datagrid-bundle*.

 ### Installation

-DataGridBundle uses *apy/datagrid-bundle*, so in order to install the bundle, add:
+In order to install the bundle, add:

 ```
 //composer require

-"tmsolution/model-bundle":"1.*",
-"apy/datagrid-bundle": "2.*"
+"tmsolution/datagrid-bundle": "~1.2"
 ```

 to your project's `composer.json` file.
 Later, enable your bundle in the app's kernel: